autopticio/catalog/README.md

 ## Getting started with PQL
-Autoptic PQL is a functional language for time series data analysis.
+Autoptic PQL is a functional language for telemetry analysis.
 Here is an example program for Amazon CloudWatch.
 ```
 //query cloudwatch and get instance CPU utilization for the last hour
 where(@cw_aws)